angeris/DisTrac/README.md

 ## Thank You List
-Emilee Chen for the design.
+Emilee Chen for design help.
-Eric from MongoDB for extensive help.
+Eric from MongoDB for extensive database help.
+Jeremy from OpenTable for help with modeling.
+Satish from Code for India critically looking at our project and awarding us Chromecasts.